-Islamists rally in eastern Pakistan for release of leader
+Violence erupts at Islamists rally in Pakistan, killing 2

 Pakistan has deployed police and paramilitary personnel to prevent the demonstrators from leaving Lahore.
 Authorities also suspended cellular service in parts of Lahore and blocked roads.

-The situation was tense in Lahore, where there were reports of clashes between police and rallygoers.
+The situation worsened when police tried to stop the rallygoers, witnesses said.

 Rizvi’s party said they were peaceful and that police suddenly started firing tear gas shells.

-There was no immediate report of injures to Islamists or security forces.
+Police spokesman Rana Arif said two of the police officers were killed and another was injured when protesters threw stones.
+Rizvi’s supporters said several protesters were wounded when police swung batons and fired tear gas.

-Shipping containers were also being brought in to block the main Islamabad Highway and surrounding roads to keep protesters from entering the capital from other nearby cities, towns and villages.
+Shipping containers were also being brought in to block the main Islamabad highway and surrounding roads to keep protesters from entering the capital from other nearby cities, towns and villages.
 Lahore is located about 350 kilometers (210 miles) from Islamabad, and most of the rallygoers are walking, although they had arranged buses and cars to reach the capital in a convoy.

 The TLP has a history of staging protests and sit-ins to press their demands.